John Smoltz

 Hall of Fame Pitcher

-Career Highlights: Best known for his prolific 20-year pitching career with the Atlanta Braves, John Smoltz was elected into the National Baseball Hall of Fame in 2015.
-An eight-time All-Star and Cy Young winner, Smoltz is the only pitcher in history to top both 200 wins and 150 saves.
-A great postseason pitcher with a lifetime record of 15-4 and 2.67 ERA, Smoltz was instrumental in helping Atlanta win the 1995 World Series.
-He was the only Braves player to be part of the franchise’s historic run of 14 consecutive division titles.
-Smoltz’s best year was 1996 when he went 24-8 with a 2.94 ERA and 276 strikeouts, including a franchise record 14 straight wins, an NL record 24 wins, and the Cy Young honor.
-Predominately a starting pitcher, Smoltz spent three years as Atlanta’s closer.
-In 2002 he became only the second pitcher in history to have had both a 20-win season and a 50-save season.
-Other accolades include: 1992 NL Championship Series MVP, 1997 Silver Slugger Award, 2005 Lou Gehrig Memorial Award, and 2005 Roberto Clemente Award.
-His career statistics include a 213-155 record, 3.33 ERA, 3,084 strikeouts and 154 saves.
+Career Highlights: Hall of Fame pitcher John Smoltz is an eight-time All-Star, Cy Young Award winner and World Series Champion.
+In his illustrious 20-year MLB career with the Atlanta Braves, Smoltz was a two-time National League wins and strikeout leader, and the first pitcher in history to top both 200 wins and 150 saves.
+With a lifetime 15-4 post-season record and 2.67 ERA, Smoltz helped Atlanta win the 1995 World Series.
+The only Braves player to be part of the franchise’s historic run of 14 consecutive division titles, Smoltz’s best year was 1996 when he went 24-8 with a 2.94 ERA, including winning a franchise-record 14 straight games, an NL record 24 wins, and the Cy Young honor.
+Predominately a starting pitcher, Smoltz spent three and a half seasons as Atlanta’s closer, and became only the second pitcher to have both a 20-win season and a 50-save season (2002).
+His other accolades include: 1997 Silver Slugger Award, 2005 Lou Gehrig Memorial Award, and 2005 Roberto Clemente Award.
+His career statistics include a 3.33 ERA, 3,084 strikeouts and 154 saves.